nbarnes/portfolio/README.md

 the CodeFellows' Ruby on Rails bootcamp during October and November 2013.
 It forms a major part of the professional portfolio that I developed during my time with CodeFellows, showing off my skills with Ruby on Rails and other technologies used in its development.
-It also hosts my tech blog at http://alightsabermind.com, where I keep my tech blog.
+It also hosts my blog at http://alightsabermind.com, where I post on technical topics and my experiences as a software developer.

 Technology
 ==========